What conditions may make a woman a good candidate for labiaplasty?

 Why do my labia look like this; they never used to?

-Although some women develop excessively large labia following puberty, the majority of the patients that I see with this problem developed them during their pregnancy or pregnancies.
-New moms are particularly prone to develop larger, redundant labia following pregnancy because of the changes that their bodies endure during gestation.
+Although some women develop excessively large labia following puberty,most of the patients that I see with this problem develop them during their pregnancy.
+Patients who have had multiple pregnancies are particularly susceptible.
+New moms are prone to develop larger, more redundant labia after pregnancy.
+This occurs due to changes that their bodies endure during gestation.

 What happens to the labia during pregnancy?

-There are two very important, and related events that occur during pregnancy that affect the labia size and color.
-Similar to the abdominal wall, joints and breasts, the labia respond to the very normal hormone fluctuations that occur during pregnancy and immediately afterward.
-Further, the labia will increase in size during pregnancy as a result of both increased overall blood volume and increased pelvic pressure.
+Like other body parts, the labia respond to typical hormone fluctuations that occur during pregnancy and immediately following.
+Labial will increase in size during pregnancy as a result of both increased overall blood volume and increased pelvic pressure.

 Blood Volume Increase: A mother’s blood volume will start to increase starting between week 6 and week 8 of the pregnancy, and will reach a maximum volume around week 33.
 This change is blood volume (an increase of about 30-40%) is an adaptive mechanism to help supply the growing baby and also to prepare the mother for the blood loss that occurs during delivery.
 However, the increased volume will also work to distend blood vessels that naturally occur in the labia.